 In work cases, the protected period commences when a woman becomes pregnant and ends either two weeks after the end of the pregnancy or, if entitled to ordinary and additional maternity leave, at the end of that period or when she returns to work if that is earlier.
 Maternity discrimination includes treating a woman unfavourably because she is breastfeeding.

-- In Fife, this means we can estimate that around 413 mothers lose their jobs every year due to their being pregnant, and up to 376 being discouraged from attending neonatal appointment
+In Fife, we can estimate that around 413 mothers face reduction in employment every year due to their being pregnant, and up to 376 being discouraged from attending neonatal appointment.

 Fife had a rate of 36.5, which was still higher than the national average (32.4) and a marked reduction over a period of 10 years from a high figure of 66.9 in 2007.